Ford FK: First generation

 In 1953, the underpowered four-cylinder engines, carried over from the 1932 Ford BB and developed from the 1927 Model A's engine, were discontinued.
 In June 1954 the FK 4000 S/D arrived, this had a 4460 cc version of the Hercules diesel with 90 PS.
 The comparatively high-revving, low-compression Hercules diesels had a very bad reputation for quality and served to hurt Ford's reputation in the truck market.
 At this time the Ford Köln also received a redesigned cabin, with a square, chromed grille, a split windshield, and a shorter bonnet.
 The shorter cab allowed for a longer cargo space with better weight distribution.

-Forward control versions were also offered to market, but only a small number of units was actually sold.
+Forward control versions were also offered to market, but only a small number of units were actually sold.

 Second generation

 The second generation of FKs was introduced at the very end of 1955 and were nicknamed Haifisch ("Shark") due to their toothy grilles.
 The shape was much modern, with a one-piece, curved windshield, a rounded nose, and a grille with twelve vertical, chromed elements.
 The range included three main models: the 2.5 t FK 2500, the 3.5 t FK 3500, and the 4.5 t FK 4500.
 The FK has a ladder frame chassis with leaf sprung live axles front and rear and hydraulic brakes on all four wheels.
 Four- or five-speed transmissions were available.
 While petrol models retained the earlier 3.9-liter V8 with 100 PS, the diesel engines were entirely new: they were two-stroke diesels in either V4 or V6 formats, of 2.8 or 4.2 liters.
 Maximum power claims were 80 and 120 PS, respectively.